Chatham University Interior Architecture

 Why is Chatham different?Chatham’s Interior Architecture program is a professional interior design curriculum that stresses holistic design integrated with sustainability and environmental consciousness.
 Design studios encourage you to explore the built environment of various building types while lecture courses impart the design knowledge needed to create wonderful spaces.
 The three-year undergraduate program option is fast-paced but requires no summer study, allowing greater opportunities for internships, study abroad and employment.

 Study in dedicated Interior Architecture classrooms.

-You’ll study in our updated and constantly improviing facility – Chatham Eastside.
-Less than a mile from our historic Woodland Road location, Chatham Eastside opened in 2009 with state-of-the-art classroom and studio spaces designed specifically for our interior architecture program.
+You’ll study in our updated and constantly improving facility – Chatham Eastside.
+Less than a mile from our historic Woodland Road location, Chatham Eastside opened in 2009 with LEED Certification and with state-of-the-art classroom and studio spaces designed specifically for our interior architecture program.

 Don’t stop there.
 Study one more year and earn a master’s degree.

 You can also take advantage of our one-year Master of Science in Interior Architecture program.
 Study at Chatham for one more year after you earn your bachelor’s degree and you’ll have an advanced degree that will provide you with career paths in design management, academia or advanced graduate studies.